digst/cloud/design.md

 *Platform.* Platform components are aggregated with Infrastructure and Management and Support components to provide Platform as a Service (PaaS).
 Platform components are mostly provided as services to be consumed by applications, but they may also be consumed directly by end-users.

 *Infrastructure.* Infrastructure components provide the necessary environment to run the platform.
 Infrastructure can be on-premise or extended with Infrastructure as a Service from an private provider.
-Infrastructure is heavily-standardized to facilitate both automation in the environment, and to optimize volume purchases of hardware and software.
+Infrastructure is heavily-standardised to facilitate both automation in the environment, and to optimise volume purchases of hardware and software.

 ## Design
-The initial design of the GovCloud consists of a number of design decisions and the rationals behind them.
+The initial design of the GovCloud consists of a number of design decisions and the rationales behind them.
 Decisions are named in bold and brackets throughout the description of each element.
-During the establishment decisions can be changed following the established service lifecycle management processes.
+During the establishment, decisions can be changed following the established service lifecycle management processes.

-The business areas (green) of the reference model is the focus of the interaction between GovCloud consumers and GovCloud provider.
+The business areas (green) of the reference model is the focus of the interaction between GovCloud Consumers and GovCloud Provider.
 The technology areas (blue) are included to verify that business processes are supported by technology and that no technology areas are left un-governed.

 ### Platform Delivery
 ![](delivery.svg)

 Statens IT is the strategically appointed provider of IT operation and service to the Danish State-level Government and shall as such provide the requested cloud environment.

-**[PaaS]** The operation model of GovCloud PaaS is Platform-as-a-Service offered by SIT within existing licence to operate.
+**[PaaS]** The operating model of GovCloud PaaS is Platform-as-a-Service offered by SIT within existing licence to operate.

-NIST defines the capability provied to the consumer in the PaaS operating model as: *to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
+NIST defines the capability provided to the Platform Consumer in the PaaS operating model as: *to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.*

 PaaS is choosen over IaaS to limit the ammount of operational knowledge required by government organisations.
-SIT is setup to lift this requirement from other organisations.
+SIT is organised to lift this requirement from other organisations.

-As such, consumers are responsible for the development and maintainance of applications, data management, awarding and revoking user rights and licensing of software.
-SIT as a Platform Provider is responsible for updating platform software, automated testing of both applications and platform during updates, monitoring and reporting on services.
+As such, Platform Consumers are responsible for the development and maintainance of applications, data management, awarding and revoking user rights and licensing of software.
+SIT as a Platform Provider is responsible for updating platform software, automated testing of both applications and platform ensuing updates, and monitoring and reporting on services.

-The GovCloud operating model is based on a collaborative agreement between government organisations and follows existing practices.
-Most importantly this does not allow for economic sanctions and private law contracts.
-Conflicts needs to be solved through excisting government fora and budgetting practices.
+The GovCloud PaaS operating model is based on a collaborative agreement between government organisations and follows existing practices.
+Most importantly, this does not allow for economic sanctions and private law contracts.
+Conflicts are to be solved through existing government fora and budgetting practices.

 SIT has established business support functions across a few operating models.
-Initially PaaS will be a supplement to existing models and will benefit from establised practices concerning agreements, reporting and financing.
+Initially PaaS will be a supplement to existing models and will benefit from established practices concerning agreements, reporting and financing.
 SIT's existing SaaS offering will still be provided.
-SIT may use the GovCloud as a basis for new SaaS offerings to further harmonize the operational environment.
+SIT may use the GovCloud as a basis for new SaaS offerings to further harmonise the operational environment.

 <br>
-For the initial applications processes related to the management of Platform Service Lifecycle and Platform Service Level needs to be established.
+For the initial applications, processes related to the management of Platform Service Lifecycle and Platform Service Level need to be established.

 #### Service Lifecycle
-Transparent governance process are necessary for Platform Consumers to evaluate fit-for-porpuse of the operating model.
+Transparent governance processes are necessary for Platform Consumers to evaluate fit-for-purpose of the operating model.

-**[Consumer driven]** The service life cycle of GovCloud is based on consumer needs, in a feature catalogue maintained by SIT, and prioritized by a joint public group of Cloud Consumers lead by DIGST in corporation with SIT.
+**[Consumer driven]** The service life cycle of GovCloud is based on consumer needs, in a feature catalogue maintained by SIT, and prioritised by a joint public group of Cloud Consumers lead by DIGST in cooporation with SIT.

 Establishment of platform services, changes to service level agreements and exposed interfaces are the primary areas of governance.
-To support the principle of vendor neutrality supported interfaces most be carefully curated.
-And the choices should support the more general 'business' strategy and the Federated Digital Architecture (FDA).
+To support the principle of vendor neutrality, supported interfaces must be carefully curated and choices should support a higher purpose, general 'business' strategy and the Federated Digital Architecture (FDA).

 In a two-way negotiation between consumer and provider on individal projects, the overall strategic goals of goverment-it is at risk of taking second priority.
-To ensure the allignment of overall strategy and it-roadmaps the responsibility of roadmap decisions is placed with the Platform Policy Owner.
+To ensure the alignment of overall strategy and it-roadmaps, the responsibility of roadmap decisions is placed with the Platform Policy Owner.

-**[Support lifetime]** Each supported feature (technology, interface or platform service) in GovCloud has a planned minimum lifetime supporting Cloud Consumers long term planing.
-Backward compatability is seeked for running applications.
+**[Support lifetime]** Each supported feature (technology, interface or platform service) in GovCloud has a planned minimum lifetime supporting Cloud Consumers' long term planning.
+Backward compatibility is sought for running applications.

 The products used to implement the platform will likely have many features that are less desirable to have an application depend on.
-To support the principle of vendor neutrality (and its goal of moveable applications) only a subset of said features is selected and supported.
+To support the principle of vendor neutrality (and its goal of portability of applications) only a subset of said features is selected and supported.

 When designing applications, Platform Consumers must make informed decisions about the use of available features of GovCloud.
 Therefore planned support lifetime for each feature must be explicit.
 For technologies the vendor support and for interfaces the release plans of standard organisations should be taken into consideration.
 Platform services are more locally controlled and the support time can be agreed upon among current service users.

-Application developers may have valid reasons to use unsupported services, and often development time and the code lines can be greatly reduced by clever use of a platform.
-When applications rely on unsupported features it is important to estimate the immidiate savings and compare those with future costs in the event of unsupported features becoming unavailable.
+Application developers may have valid reasons to use unsupported services, and often development time and code lines can be greatly reduced by clever use of a platform.
+When applications rely on unsupported features, it is important to estimate the immediate savings and compare those with future costs in the event of unsupported features becoming unavailable.

 Unsupported features will be used and Platform Consumers should be alerted as soon as they are brought to the attention of the Platform Provider is aware of planned changes e.g. in updated roadmaps from technology providers.

+Platform Consumers should be alerted as soon as planned changes to unsupported features, e.g. in updated roadmaps from technology providers, are brought to the attention of the Platform Provider.

 #### Service Level
 The selected operating model (PaaS) seperates responsibilities between the Platform Provider and the Platform Consumer.
 However, in government collaboration, a running platform with a failing application is a failed public service.
 Citizens and businesses only care that the service is brought back up and not what part of government (or even private vendor) is to blame.
 As such, service levels and separation of duties are designed to support a common goal of high service availability.